judo347/Inspiration/README.md

 Chaos recipe window:
 Window that is clickable and can count the number of items i have for the recipe.

+Upgrade to get data directly from the tab and show complete sets. (using JSON)

 ## Calender ##
 Some type of calender where i am the master.
 It has to be simple and the duration and start time of events has to be in focus.